AckedStudios/Alpha-Omega-Plus/README.md

    ```

 2. **Run the Integrated Demo**
-   Execute the core engine to see the Tetralectic Gate and Truth Evaluation modules in synchrony:
+   Execute the core engine to see the Tetralectic Gate, Truth Evaluation, and Justice modules in synchrony:
    ```bash
    python ao_plus_demo.py
    ```
+   > **Note:** The demo includes an optional **Scalar Field Engine** simulation (step 4).
+   > This requires `ao_engine.py`, which is included in the repository.
+If the file is missing, the demo will still run but will skip this part.

 3. **Verify Logical Stability**
    Examine the case study to understand how the Saturating Filter and Harmonic Scaling prevent hallucinations: